Bruce Charlesworth

-Bruce Charlesworth (born 1950) is an American artist, known primarily for his photographic, video and multimedia works.
+Bruce Charlesworth (born 1950) is an American artist, known primarily for his highly stylized and constructed photographic, video and multimedia works.

 Early life and education

 Charlesworth was born in 1950 in Davenport, Iowa.
 He received his BA degree in Art from the University of Northern Iowa (1972) and his MFA degree in Painting from the University of Iowa in 1975.